TangramFlex/OpenUxAS/README.md

 # Detailed Prerequisite Steps
 The [install prerequisities script](https://raw.githubusercontent.com/afrl-rq/OpenUxAS/develop/install_prerequisites.sh) (`bash install_prerequisites.sh`) will automate the following steps.

+_NOTE: The following is likely outdated.
+See the script._

 ## Install Prerequisites on Ubuntu Linux
 1. Ensure dependency search is supported: in terminal